cs205-group11/amazon-recommendation-system/index.md

 | U5 |  3 |  ? |  ? |  5 |  ? |  4 |

 ### Standard Collaborative Filtering Model (SCF)

 In SCF, we predict the rating based on the nearest neighborhood algorithm (kNN).
-More specifically, we can calculate the **cosine similarity** between the current user *i* to all other users, and select top *k* users based on the similarity score.
+More specifically, we can calculate the **[cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)** between the current user *i* to all other users, and select top *k* users based on the similarity score.
 From these *k* users, we can calculate the weighted average of ratings for product *j* with the cosine similarity as weights.
-This averaged rating is used as *r<sub>ij</sub>*.
+We essentially use the [dot product](https://en.wikipedia.org/wiki/Dot_product) between two vectors to compute the angle between them.
+The smaller the angle, the closer the two vectors are to each other and the more similar the users.
+We then recommend products to users that users similar to them have rated highly.

 The **advantage** of this model is as follows:
 * Easy to understand